 Q: What do I give?

 Again - totally up to you!
 Most people went Disney-themed (obviously), but we received all kinds of things (I'll show what we got in a second).
 You can do fun things, toys for kids, useful items, candy, treats, etc - the options are endless.
 As long as you're allowed to carry it on a cruise ship, you can gift it.

 We decided to do more practical items with a little bit of a Disney twist.
-I talked about a few of my cruise favorites in this post – we gave our other FE participants a few of these!
-Most everything you see in this collection is from Dollar Tree – so we probably spend $5ish total on each one of these sets (and they were for all of the adults in the cabin).
+I talked about a few of my cruise favorites in my vacation packing post - we gave our other FE participants a few of these!
+Most everything you see in this collection is from Dollar Tree - so we probably spend $5ish total on each one of these sets (and they were for all of the adults in the cabin).